Getting hired at a better team/company as a software engineer.

 Escaping a Stagnant Team

-Start by trying to elevate your current team.
-Introduce modern practices and tools, demonstrate their benefits, and encourage adoption.
-However, if you consistently face resistance or apathy toward improvement, it might be time to move on.
+Begin by attempting to improve your current team environment.
+Showcase modern practices and tools, demonstrate their value, and encourage adoption.
+If you consistently encounter resistance or disinterest in improvement, consider exploring new opportunities.

-Remember: to join a better team, you need to level up your skills first.
-Hiring managers are hesitant to bring on engineers who haven't kept pace with modern practices or shown thoughtful system ownership.
+Keep in mind: joining a stronger team requires elevating your own skills first.
+Hiring managers are typically reluctant to onboard engineers who haven't maintained currency with modern practices or demonstrated thoughtful system ownership.

 Professional Development Strategy